-If a complete eyeglass (frames and lenses) is delivered to a Medicaid recipient on the same date of service, the provider must bill for all components of the eyeglass.
+If a complete pair of eyeglasses (frames and lenses) is delivered to a Medicaid recipient on the same date of service, the provider must bill for all the components of the eyeglasses.
 Providers may not bill Medicaid for frames only and let the patient pay for the lenses.

-Deluxe frames (V2025) require prior authorization and will only be considered when medically necessary, i.e. child has a wide nose bridge due to a medical syndrome; or child has a small head and regular frames would not fit, etc.
+Deluxe frames require prior authorization and will only be considered when medically necessary, i.e. child has a wide nose bridge due to a medical syndrome; or child has a small head and regular frames would not fit, etc.